grosscorporation/verymail/readme.md

 (The MIT License)

-Copyright (c) 2015-2018 Martyn Davies, and contributors.
+Copyright (c) 2018 Zeal Murapa, and contributors.